pgharts/trusty-cms/README.md

 ## Welcome to TrustyCMS

-Trusty is a branch of the venerable Radiant CMS.
-Its goal is to pull the Radiant framework into Rails 3 with minimal changes to its infrastructure.
-Everything below this is from the Radiant readme.
+Trusty is a branch of the venerable TrustyCms CMS.
+Its goal is to pull the TrustyCms framework into Rails 3 with minimal changes to its infrastructure.
+Everything below this is from the TrustyCms readme.

-Radiant is a no-fluff, open source content management system designed for small teams.
+TrustyCms is a no-fluff, open source content management system designed for small teams.
 It is similar to Textpattern or MovableType, but is a general purpose content management system (not just a blogging engine).

 [![Build Status](https://secure.travis-ci.org/pgharts/trusty-cms.png?branch=master)](https://travis-ci.org/pgharts/trusty-cms/)

-Radiant features:
+TrustyCms features:

 * An elegant user interface
 * The ability to arrange pages in a hierarchy